LAW 1506 - Property Law

 Adrian Bradbrook, Susan V MacCallum, Anthony P Moore and Scott Grattan, Australian Real Property Law (5th ed, 2011) (Textbook)

 MyUni will be used to post announcements, post additional lecture materials (including slides, and where available, audio recordings of lectures) and announce assignment tasks.
 It will also contain electronic copies of the Course Profile, Lecture and Seminar Guides, and Course Materials.
-The online quizzes will be done through MyUni too.

 Students are expected to check MyUni regularly to keep up to date with these materials and additional learning resources throughout the course.